Tad, The Lost Explorer: Critical response

-The film generally received positive reviews mainly from Spanish critics and audiences praising the animation, action scenes, Gato's direction and cast of characters.
+The film generally received positive reviews mainly from Spanish critics and audiences praising the animation, action scenes, Gato's direction, and cast of characters.
 Fausto Fernández of the Spanish film magazine Fotogramas gave it three out of five stars.
-He called Tad, the Lost Explorer the best film in Spanish animation history and praised its visual quality and cast of characters, although he criticized the choice of soundtrack.
-He added that, as a film deriving from cartoons, it stood up well against bigger-budget titles.
-Carmen L. Lobo of the newspaper La Razón gave it three out of five, calling it a candid story, furiously-paced and strongly influenced by comics, yet stripped of any malicious double meaning.
-She described it as full of scenes that seem lifted from a video game, adding that the settings in which these unfold are impressive.
+He called Tad, the Lost Explorer "the best film in Spanish animation history" and praised its visual quality and cast of characters, although he criticized the choice of soundtrack.
+He added that, "as a film deriving from cartoons, it stood up well against bigger-budget titles."
+Carmen L. Lobo of the newspaper La Razón gave it three out of five, calling it "a candid story, furiously-paced and strongly influenced by comics, yet stripped of any malicious double meaning."
+She described it "as full of scenes that seem lifted from a video game, adding that the settings in which these unfold are impressive."
 Jordi Batlle Caminal of La Vanguardia wrote of the film: "The animation is top notch.
-The secondary characters are inventively designed (...)
-A worthy product, with a blockbuster soul".
+The secondary characters are inventively designed [...]
+A worthy product, with a blockbuster soul."
 He gave it a score of three out of four.

+In North America, Tad, the Lost Explorer was not well received from critics and audiences.
+Grace Montgomery of Common Sense Media rated the film two stars out of five, describing it "lame adventure feels like a low-budget version of a movie […]."
+She also reviewed about the action sequences "borrow heavily" from Indiana Jones, "the bad guy does a bad Arnold Schwarzenegger impression," and the characters are "pretty one-dimensional."
+She also noted that the film focuses on plot development and "less on showing the bad guys waving guns around, which starts to feel pretty excessive by the end of the movie."